 Hands down, the 4th of July is the busiest camping day of the year.
 There are so many wonderful, historic spots in the U.S. that are perfect for celebrating our nation’s heritage.
 But with those locations, come crowds and campsites that book up well in advance.

-If you’re looking for some last minute spots to camp and enjoy Independence day, consider these destinations.
+If you’re looking for some last minute spots to camp and enjoy Independence day, consider these destinations and the scenic campgrounds nearby.

 Whitefish, Montana is an ideal camping location all summer long, with Whitefish Lake and nearby Glacier National Park.
 The area has everything you could want for a camping trip—mountains and water with endless outdoor recreational activities.
 Whether you spend the day exploring one of the nation’s favorite national parks, walking around the charming downtown area, or fishing the Flathead river, you’ll find plenty to love about Whitefish.